mikrono/tModLoaderWiki_kr_ko/ModItem.md

 ### public virtual void RightClick(Player player)

 Allows you to make things happen when this item is right-clicked in the inventory.
 Useful for goodie bags.

+### public virtual void OpenBossBag(Player player)

+Allows you to give items to the given player when this item is right-clicked in the inventory if the bossBagNPC field has been set to a positive number.
+This ignores the CanRightClick and RightClick hooks.

 ### public virtual void DrawHair(ref bool drawHair, ref bool drawAltHair)